 The beginning of an adventure

 Heather was born in Douglastown in 1946, the third child and first girl of 13 children.
-In 1962, not long before her 16th birthday, Heather put her clothes in a box and left home, a practical decision not uncommon at the time.
-She moved up to Wakeham (outside Gaspe), first getting room and board for $1/day, later living right in Gaspe town.
-She had heard that Joyce Patterson, already in business at her salon in Baker’s Hotel, needed a shampoo girl.
-Heather really enjoyed that summer.
-She liked the work, the pay, the tips and her surroundings.
-New friends organized a birthday party, her first, with a bonfire at Haldimand Beach.
+Not long before her 16th birthday, Heather put her clothes in a box and left home, a practical decision not uncommon at the time.
+She moved up to the “big town” of Gaspé, getting room and board in Wakeham for $1/day.

-In the spring of 1966 Heather went to work with Gerald Gagnon where he had just opened a salon on rue de la Reine.
-One of three hair-dressers, this was her first time in a French-speaking workplace.
+In the spring of 1966, Heather went to work with Gerald Gagnon, who had just opened a salon on rue de la Reine.
+One of three hairdressers, this was her first time in a French-speaking workplace.
 Gerald spoke no English and Heather no French.
-But his bilingual wife worked nearby and helped Heather integrate.
+How ever, Doris Pye worked in the same building and she was bilingual.
+She helped Heather integrates.

 The big jump

 In the spring of 1971, Heather’s second child, Craig, was born.
-10 days later she was back to her Sat. to Tues., work week, bringing home bags of towels to wash at night.
-Always quick to recognize opportunity, Heather strategically applied in advance for space in the large, new building being constructed downtown.
-She planned the financing, decorating and equipment for her new salon and in 1972 was among the earliest businesses in Gaspe’s first shopping centre.
-The days were long and full, starting at 8 and winding down at 4, 5 or 6 p.m.
-Around Christmas, weddings and graduations, she started at 6:30 a.m.
-This was the era of spray-on gold glitter!
+Ten days later she was back to her Saturday-to-Tuesday workweek, bringing home bags of towels to wash at night.
+Always quick to recognize opportunity, Heather strategically applied in advance for space in the large new building being constructed downtown.
+She planned the financing, decorating and equipment for her new salon and, in 1972, was among the earliest occupants in Gaspé’s first shopping centre.

 Heart on hand

-In March 2020, Heather shut down temporarily her business, as did millions of people world over, because of the Covid 19 virus.
+Then came the Covid-19 pandemic.
 Thinking about how to respond to an important need when no government-issued masks were yet available, Heather applied her sewing skills to fabrics on hand, turning out lined masks instead of quilts.
-She and Dean, her husband, made 1,378 masks, mailing them widely in Quebec and Ontario, even to France, postage at their cost.
+She and Dean, her husband, made 1,378 masks, mailing them to Quebec, Ontario, Alberta and even to France, postage at their own cost.

-These details of the life of a strong rural woman still owning and operating her own business in Sunnybank are available to us because years ago, a client gave Heather a blank book with a flowered cover.
+These details of the life of a rural woman still owning and operating her own business in Sunnybank (Gaspé) are available because, years ago, a client gave Heather a blank book with a flowered cover.
 The book soon began to fill up as Heather was inspired to write.
-She tries to write daily, at the same dining table where we now sit, catching up when she falls behind.
-The pages reveal energy, determination, perseverance, self-discipline, effective time management, the ability to recognize opportunity and to respond with alacrity.
-They also reveal, rooted in faith, love of family, friends, clients and community.
+She tried to write daily, at the same dining table where we now sit.

 Photos (in order)